List of tied One Day Internationals: Tiebreakers

 Until recently, tied One Day Internationals generally have not proceeded to a tiebreaker, unless they are knockout matches in tournaments.
 As such the use of any tiebreaker is rare.

 The 2019 Cricket World Cup Final was the first One Day International to go to a Super Over.
 The Super Over was also tied, so the match was determined by boundary countback.
 Because England had scored more boundaries in both the main game and the Super Over, they were declared winners of the match, and therefore the World Cup.
+(It is important to note that this rule has been changed to allow multiple super overs after this incident.)

 The second ODI to be determined with a Super Over was played between Zimbabwe and Pakistan on 2 November 2020.
 Pakistan could only score 3 runs, which Zimbabwe reached with 3 balls remaining.

+The third ODI to be determined with a Super Over was played between West Indies and Netherlands on 26 June 2023.
+The Netherlands scored 30 runs in one over, In reply West Indies managed to score 8 runs only.

 Wicket count

 There have been two instances where the team which lost fewer wickets was declared the winner.